Azure/onboarding-guidance/PowerShell/Governance/L1-TagBasedResourceManagment.md

 # Abstract

-During this module, you will learn ...
+During this module, you will learn how to use tags to organize your Azure resources.

 # Learning objectives
 After completing the exercises in this module, you will be able to:
-* 1
-* 2
-* 3
+* Add a value to a resource tag
+* Create a resource tag
+* Delete a resource tag
+* List all resource tags and values
+* Remove a value from a resource tag

 # Prerequisite
 * Completion of [Module on Storage](https://github.com/Azure/onboarding-guidance/tree/master/windows/Module%20I)